phpbb/documentation/development/extensions/tutorial_testing.rst

 Unit Tests
 ==========

-Since unit tests are explained more in details in the :doc:`../testing/unit_testing` section of the general testing documentation and require no changes for extensions, we only add a quick example here.
+Since unit tests are explained in more detail in the :doc:`../testing/unit_testing` section of the general testing documentation and require no changes for extensions, we only add a quick example here.